henoc/svgeditor/README.md

 ![sample](images/out.gif)

-Now your VSCode mutate to interactive visual & literal SVG editor 😎
+Now your VSCode can mutate to an interactive visual & literal SVG editor 😎

-You can draw shapes in SVG Editor **visually** and also write the SVG **literally**.
+You can create shapes using the SVG's coder or directly creating shapes with the shaping tool.

 ## Commands